sagemath/sagetrac-mirror/src/doc/en/developer/trac.rst

 - **needs_info** -- somebody has to answer a question before anything else can happen.
 It should be clear from the comments.

 - **positive_review** -- the ticket has been reviewed, and the release manager will close it.
+Once a ticket is set to *positive_review*, do not push new changes to this ticket because the release manager might already be merging it.
+Instead, open a new ticket.

 The status of a ticket can be changed using a form at the bottom of the ticket's page.
 Leave a comment explaining your reasons whenever you change it.